 After breakfast, remind them to use the potty again so that they can empty their bowels.
 Generally children who have a good breakfast with fiber and fruits, feel the urge to go naturally.
 This is a good way actually because when your child starts school, you may not really know when they will be going.
 If they are ashamed to go in school or even at home if your child isn’t going regularly, it could signal constipation and other problems.
 Once a habit forms, your child will automatically go.

-One of the most common dilemmas mothers have is that when they wake their children up so early, how are they to entertain them all day.
+One of the most common dilemmas mothers have is that when they wake their children up so early at 7am, they wonder how to entertain them all day long.

 Please remember that your child is your family.
 You don’t have to entertain them.
-Look at it as having little helpers in your home.
-Your job as a mother is not babysit your child.
+Look at your toddlers as little helpers in your home.

 When you do the laundry, help them sort the clothes according to colors or size with you.